 Season Summary: 1987

-The only recruit of note for season 1987 was Brunswick captain David Whillas, along with a number of players elevated from the Thirds premiership side of the previous year including Richie Raeburn, Ian Argus, Vin Dimartino, Glen Brooks, Frank DiMartino and Gavin Johnstone.
+The only recruit of note for season 1987 was Brunswick captain David Whillas, along with a number of players elevated from the Thirds premiership side of the previous year including Richie Raeburn, Ian Argus, Vin Dimartino, Glen Brooks, Frank Dimartino and Gavin Johnstone.
 Ricky Knight and Danny Del Re were others to debut during the year.
 Players missing from the premiership side of 1986 were Tony Pastore (Richmond), Ron James (Footscray), Andrew Gibson (Spotswood), Grant Smith (Hawthorn) and Sandy Morrison.

 Barry Round became only the second player to win both the League and Association best and fairest awards after he won the Liston Trophy in 1987, six years after his Brownlow Medal win.
 Round emulated the feat of former Williamstown rover Des Fothergill, who won the Recorder Cup in 1941 (renamed the Liston Cup in 1945 and later that same decade the Liston Trophy), a year after his Brownlow success.
 It was the Club's first Liston Trophy for 30 years after centreman Johnny Martin took it out in 1956.
 Whilst Round's effort thrilled all connected with the Club, officials believed the 1987 team was the best fielded by Williamstown in the 1980's and were disappointed it could finish no higher than third place.

 David Whillas, star recruit of 1987, lured across from Brunswick